Combine medical training with public health knowledge

 You will join a growing network of physicians dedicated to improving community and population health.
 Equipped with medical and public health knowledge, you will be able to identify and change how the overall health of communities impacts the health of individuals.

-Start your MPH in summer before the first year (M0 year) of medical school, and complete all didactic courses.
+Start your MPH during the summer before the first year (M0 year) of medical school, and complete all didactic courses.
 Requirements include:

 - 42 credits total, with 33 credits/11 courses taken during the M0 year.
 Most students complete one or two courses the summer before the M0 year, starting in early June, resulting in four to five classes in both the fall and spring semesters